 - University guests (not allowed with state appropriated funds)

 All overnight travel that is related to University business, programs, or activities, whether paid by the University or not, must be approved in advance (prior to departure and before commitment of University funds) by all of the required approvers on a Travel Request Form for the following categories of travelers:

 Additional requirements and procedures apply to foreign travel; see UHV Policy F-8, Foreign Travel.

 For information on conference registration fees, see UHV Policy F-6, Conference Registration Fees.

-The Travel Request Form must be approved by the traveler’s supervisor, the cost center manager for the funds being used, the Research Administrator if grant funds are used, the Provost if faculty travel and the President for foreign travel as defined in UHV Policy F-8, Foreign Travel.
+The Travel Request Form must be approved by the traveler’s supervisor, the cost center manager for the funds being used, the Research Administrator if grant funds are used, the appropriate Vice President if out of state travel, and the President for foreign travel as defined in UHV Policy F-8, Foreign Travel.

 After the proper approvals are obtained, a unique Travel Request number must be assigned by the department.
 Travel Request numbers must begin with the three character source code used in PeopleSoft for the department; see Sources with Approvers and Alternative Approvers.
 Signed and numbered Travel Request Forms must be retained and attached as supporting documentation for all related travel expense vouchers, travel card payments or ProCard payments.

 Non-overnight travel including reimbursement for mileage, parking, tolls, or other transportation expenses does not require advanced approval on a Travel Request Form.